Set Up a Standard IMAP Event Source

 • Contacts

-When communicating with email servers, it is common for the connection to be encrypted.
-Therefore it usually is not enough to just insert the host name of the IMAP server when configuring an IMAP event source.
-In addition, the SSL certificate of the IMAP server must be registered in the certificate store of the current portal (main menu Portal / Portal properties / Certificates), if the certificate is not delivered with Intrexx by default.
-After the registration is completed, the portal service needs to be restarted.
+When communicating with email servers, it is common practice to encrypt the connection.
+When configuring an IMAP event source, it is therefore generally not enough to simply enter the host name of the IMAP server.
+In addition, the IMAP server's SSL certificate must be registered in the current portal's certificate store ( Portal Main Menu / Portal Properties / Certificates) if the certificate is not included with Intrexx by default.
+After registration, the portal service must be restarted.

-If the status of the processed emails in the IMAP event source is not changed via a final action in the configuration dialog or via Groovy script so that the filter condition no longer applies, the IMAP event is always executed again for the first mail from the result set of the query - and not only at the next time according to the polling interval, but immediately.
-It is intended that it is not compulsory to select a final action in the dialog.
-In that case, a final action should definitely be executed with a Groovy script.
-It should be ensured that the filter condition for selecting emails no longer applies to the processed emails after the process has been executed.
-The condition is made up of the folder path and filter.
-Therefore it is always sufficient to move an email to another folder or to delete it.
-It is equally sufficient to label emails as deleted, for example.
-If unread e-mails are filtered, it is sufficient to mark them as read.
+If, in the IMAP event source, the status of the processed emails is not changed—either through a final action in the configuration dialog or via a Groovy script—in such a way that the filter condition no longer applies, the IMAP event will be executed repeatedly for the first email in the query’s result set—not just at the next scheduled time according to the polling interval, but immediately.
+The intention is that no final action must be selected in the dialog box.
+However, any final action should definitely be executed using Groovy.
+It must be ensured that, after the process has been executed, the filter condition used to select the emails no longer applies to the processed emails.
+The condition consists of a folder path and a filter.
+So it's always enough to simply move an email to a different folder or delete it.
+It is also sufficient, for example, to mark emails as deleted.
+If unread emails are filtered, it is sufficient to mark them as read.

 The filtered emails are marked as read.